Most interesting landmarks of Indonesia

 - Ancient Buddhist and Hindu temple complexes – some of the most magnificent ancient structures in the world are Borobudur and Prambanan, but there are countless other amazing temples.

-Indonesia is divided into 7 regions.
-Here below they are listed in alphabetical order:
+Indonesia here is divided into 7 geographical regions.
+Below they are listed in alphabetical order:

 - Lesser Sunda Islands